MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

     - `[LastModifiedDateTime <DateTime?>]`: Last modified date time in UTC of the device enrollment configuration
     - `[Priority <Int32?>]`: Priority is used when a user exists in multiple groups that are assigned enrollment configuration.
 Users are subject only to the configuration with the lowest priority value.
     - `[Version <Int32?>]`: The version of the device enrollment configuration
-  - `[DeviceManagementPartners <IMicrosoftGraphDeviceManagementPartner1[]>]`: The list of Device Management Partners configured by the tenant.
+  - `[DeviceManagementPartners <IMicrosoftGraphDeviceManagementPartner[]>]`: The list of Device Management Partners configured by the tenant.
     - `[Id <String>]`: Read-only.
     - `[DisplayName <String>]`: Partner display name
     - `[IsConfigured <Boolean?>]`: Whether device management partner is configured or not